vitessio/website/content/en/docs/14.0/design-docs/vreplication/cutover.md

 #### On switching replica traffic to target

-The routing rules for replicas are updated to map the table on source to the target
+The routing rules for replicas are updated to map the table on the source to the target

 _global/RoutingRules_